richardharrington/exercise-snippets/combine-letters/README.md

 ?

 I decided to write both.
 The files in this folder labeled "1" are the former option, and the files labeled "2" contain the latter.
-The one that only returns full-length strings is a little more elegant-looking.
-Version 2 is actually an elaboration of version 1 -- it takes an optional argument which tells it whether to return words of all sizes, so that it has exactly the same effect as version 1 if you don't pass that optional argument.
+Version 1 is a little more elegant-looking.
+Version 2 is actually an elaboration of version 1 -- it takes an optional argument which if true tells it to return words of all sizes.
+This argument defaults to false, so version 2 has exactly the same effect as version 1 if you don't pass that optional argument.

 ## Description